DevvMa/Unity3D-ChemmyWander/README.md

 # Unity3D-ChemmyWander
-Is a underwater 2D platformer game built using Unity3D.
+Is an underwater 2D platformer game built using Unity3D.
 There are 3 levels, answer all the quiz to finish a stage.
 Each level cointain 5 quiz.
 You only have 3 lives on each level

 # How to play
 1. Use arrow :arrow_left: :arrow_right: key to move the character